2MuchSosa/Rtos/README.md

 ### Nano Project
 The nano project focused on verifying the shell and basic command handling:

-* Ensure the shell prints correctly to the terminal.
+* Ensures the shell prints correctly to the terminal.
 * Confirms commands respond appropriately to user input.

 ### Mini Project